hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 ### **User Protection & Awareness**

-- **Never paste or run commands you didn’t request** — treat unexpected prompts as malicious.
+- Never paste or run commands you didn’t request.
+Treat unexpected prompts as malicious.
-- **Legitimate CAPTCHAs never require Windows commands**.
+- Legitimate CAPTCHAs never require Windows commands.
 Report any verification asking for **Win+R** usage.
 - Be cautious of **social engineering lures** such as:
     - Fake “urgent” browser update pop-ups.
     - Meeting invites that require scripts or command execution.
-- **Update OS, browsers, and security tools only from official sources**, not from pop-ups.
+- Update OS, browsers, and security tools only from official sources, not from pop-ups.
-- Use established **reporting procedures** for suspicious websites or prompts.
+- Use established reporting procedures for suspicious websites or prompts.

 ### **Detection Opportunities**

 **1. Clipboard-to-Process Chains**
-- Alert when clipboard activity is followed by suspicious process creation (e.g., browser → paste → `powershell.exe` or `mshta.exe`).
+<br>Alert when clipboard activity is followed by suspicious process creation (e.g., browser → paste → `powershell.exe` or `mshta.exe`).

-**2. Script & LOLBIN Abuse**
+**2. Script & LOLBIN Abuse**<br>
 - Monitor or block `.hta` file execution.
 - Flag `mshta.exe` or `powershell.exe` making outbound connections.
 - Detect **Base64-encoded PowerShell** or suspicious `IEX` (Invoke-Expression) usage.
 - Watch for AMSI bypass attempts containing strings like `AMSI_RESULT_NOT_DETECTED` (linked to Lumma Stealer and other ClickFix malware).

 **3. Web & Process Correlation**
-- Correlate visits to untrusted domains (e.g., fake updates or meeting sites) with new process launches.
+<br>Correlate visits to untrusted domains (e.g., fake updates or meeting sites) with new process launches.

 **4. RunMRU Artifacts**
-As a Digital Forensic and Incident Responder we can check on RunMRU.
-Windows maintains a registry key that stores the most recently executed commands from the Run window (Win + R), called RunMRU.
+<br>As a Digital Forensic and Incident Responder we can check on RunMRU.
+Windows maintains a registry key that stores the most recently executed commands from the **Run window (Win + R)**, called RunMRU.
 - Monitor `RunMRU` registry entries:

 ```